By Rob Verkerk PhD, founder, executive & scientific director, ANH-Intl

 What can we make of this?

-In terms of the key statement on effectiveness, let’s say that just 10% of the infected group of 94 were infected.
+In terms of the key statement on effectiveness, let’s say that just 10% of the vaccinated group of 94 were infected.
 If you round that up to 10 people, a 90% claim that would make it 9 out of 10 were able to prevent infection post-vaccination.
 Not a lot of people potentially – which is why Pfizer and BioNTech should have been clear about numbers because 60 is a lot different to 10.
 But, remember that the press release states “over 90%”?
 Dialling in the inner Sherlock Holmes, just 11 of the infected group also being vaccinated, with 10 of these exhibiting immunogenicity as per predetermined trial endpoints would do it (9 divided by 10 gives 90.9%).

 But for this interim endpoint the protocol lists primary and secondary endpoints for effectiveness – principally the prevention of Covid-19 symptoms in those showing evidence of infection (by nucleic acid amplification tests [NAAT]), as well as secondary ones – the development of various serological (antibody) results such as neutralizing antibody titers, S1-binding IgG and/or RBD-binding IgG levels, N-binding antibody.
 But which ones and by how much?
 And for how long (too soon for that of course)?